-When 10-year-old Yoshihito Nakano was visiting a public bath, he saw a man with a striking Irezumi, the Japanese word for tattoo.
+When 10-year-old Yoshihito Nakano was visiting a public bath, he saw a man with an Irezumi, the Japanese word for tattoo.

 He spent the rest of that evening asking his family about tattoos and was delighted to discover that his great grandfather had a piece on his back.